Fooxiie/FooxiiePub/README.md

 # FooxiiePub
- NovaLife Amboise plugin to buy SMS ads
+ NovaLife Amboise plugin to buy SMS ads, fee on ads and configurable

 # To contribute and motivate myself:
 BuyMeACoffee : https://www.buymeacoffee.com/devfooxiie